AviaAlex/AlexRealm/README.md

 I am not trying to be bossy, I'm trying to keep you out of jail.

 # Information
-This proram was entirely written in C# using Visual Studio and Visual Studio Code.
+This program was entirely written in C# using Visual Studio and Visual Studio Code.
 Depending on when you execute it, you may get a worse version of the payload doing more damage than usual.